Understanding your rate

 Businesses that fall under the same risk band rate have similar risk profiles and will pay the same rate.
 The differences between each risk band rate is approximately five per cent.

-We will use your insurable earnings, claims costs and the number of allowed claims, over a six-year period to set your premium rates.
+We'll use your insurable earnings, claims costs and the number of allowed claims, over a six-year period to set your premium rates.
 For new businesses with less than one year of experience, your premium rate will be the class rate.

 Projected premium rate